- Visit the temples and world heritage sites of Kathmandu

 - Travel around breathtaking Nepal during your free time

-- Immerse yourself in Nepalese culture and tradition as a member of the community
+- Immerse yourself in Nepalese culture & tradition

-- Get to live in a monastery and take part in meditation and prayer sessions
+- Live in a monastery and take part in meditation & prayer sessions

 What to expect at the project